 Migration Steps

 Getting Started with migration to the v3 API

 Step 1: First migrate to the latest v3 REST API, or client SDK of your choice.
 After upgrading to the latest client SDK, customers should next go into the portal for their media service accounts, select API Access and Service Principal authentication to generate a new AAD application ID and secrets for use with the v3 SDKs.
+Then, understand the differences between the Media Services V2 and V3 APIs.

 Step 2: Review the scenario-based migration guidance in this article for details on moving your encoding, live streaming, on-demand streaming, or content protection use case scenarios from the v2 API to the new v3 API.